fruzsinaagocs/riccati/joss-paper/paper.md

 # Statement of need

-Specialised numerical methods exist to solve \autoref{eq:ode} in the high-frequency ($\omega \gg 1$) regime, but out of those that have software implementations, none are both (1) able to deal with both oscillatory and nonoscillatory behaviors occuring in the solution; and (2) high-order accurate, so that the user may request many digits of accuracy without loss of efficiency. `riccati` fills this gap as a spectral adaptive solver.
-Being a spectral solver means that its convergence rate is as quick as the smoothness of the coefficients $\omega(t)$, $\gamma(t)$ (in the oscillatory regime), and that of the solution $u(t)$ (in the nonoscillatory regime) allows[^3].
+Specialised numerical methods exist to solve \autoref{eq:ode} in the high-frequency ($\omega \gg 1$) regime, but of those that have software implementations, none are both (1) able to deal with both oscillatory and nonoscillatory behaviors occuring in the solution; and (2) high-order accurate, so that the user may request many digits of accuracy without loss of efficiency. `riccati` fills this gap as a spectral adaptive solver.
+By spectral, we mean that an arbitrarily high order $p$ may be chosen (e.g.
+$p=16$), allowing a high convergence rate that is limited only by the smoothness of the coefficients, and (in the nonoscillatory case) that of the solution.

+Being a spectral solver
+means that its convergence rate is as quick as the smoothness of the coefficients $\omega(t)$, $\gamma(t)$ (in the oscillatory regime), and that of the solution $u(t)$ (in the nonoscillatory regime) allows[^3].